 - “Moreover, 90% of the clients staying in Iberostar will know the Wave of Change movement by 2023 and this will be one of the main factors for 60% of the clients to choose Iberostar in 2025.”

 - “And finally, twice as many hotels in Iberostar’s portfolio will have adopted Iberostar’s own responsible tourism certification or verified partners by 2030.”

 The overall objective is to consolidate the Mallorcan company in its global leadership of responsible tourism, says the CEO.

 Given the size of the company and their grand vision, the results of the company’s changes so far are impressive.
 For example in 2019 they achieved an annual saving of 607 tons of plastic waste and became the first hotel chain in southern Europe, the Dominican Republic, and Mexico to ensure they serve certified sustainable fish.
-Iberostar are also involved in coastal health research with the coral laboratory in the Dominican Republic, and in June 2019, they have initiated the Iberostar del Mar chair together with the University of the Balearic Islands, with which they have granted 10 scholarships for the study of marine ecology this year.
+Iberostar are also involved in coastal health research with the coral laboratory in the Dominican Republic, and in June 2019, they have initiated the Iberostar del Mar chair together with the University of the Balearic Islands, with which they have granted 10 scholarships for the study of marine ecology in 2020.

 It is clear that “Sustainability is at the heart of the business,” to Sabina.
 Her words are not empty, “we don’t just have a corporate discourse, it has really moved into our operations.”

-“This year has been very special because my sister Gloria and I attended Davos together, exposing with greater strength, our Sustainability objectives.”
+“My sister Gloria and I attended Davos together, exposing with greater strength, our Sustainability objectives.”
 Sabina continues passionately, “It is an experience that moves the collective conscience, which is essential for solving global problems.
 It is everyone’s job to change consumption patterns, to move the masses, to pose new educational challenges, to design new processes, new relationship models…”

 Photos by Sara Savage